Are you being harassed? Do you need it to stop?

 What to do if you are being harassed

 If you are being harassed you should obtain and preserve evidence.
 Print off relevant communications and keep a log/diary of the conduct.
 Do not engage with someone who is harassing you beyond making it clear that you want the conduct to stop.
-If you are in a position to instruct us, contact us for advice.
+If you are in a position to retain lawyers, contact us for advice.
 If you believe you are in physical danger contact the police.

 How our harassment solicitors can help